datawire/datawire-connect/examples/helloRPC/README.md

 Modify `src/main/java/helloRPC/HelloRPCClient.java` to use a URL of http://127.0.0.1:8910/hello, recompile, and run the client to see your local server being called instead of the cloud-based service.

+To see a request timeout in action, uncomment the code block in HelloImpl.java that force a sleep for 5 seconds within the hello() function.
+Then recompile and re-run the server, re-run the client, and you'll see the client request time out after 3 seconds (the timeout threshold set in the service contract, hello.q).

 ### JavaScript